 Learn about other annotation symbols

-A matchline is a symbol for split Revit views.
-The view reference is an automated view numbering tool and an annotation that you can interact with.
-After printing to PDF, clicking a reference tag in the PDF document will switch the view to the linked reference.
+A matchline is a symbol for split Revit views, while the view reference is an automated view linking and numbering tool and an annotation that you can interact with as a viewer.
+After printing to PDF, clicking a reference tag in the PDF document switches the view to the linked reference.